PieterTack/XProc/README.md

     File directory path to the CNC file containing the reference material composition information. ytitle : String, optional
     Label to be used for the y-axis title during detection limit plotting.
 The default is "Detection Limit (ppm)".
+sampletilt: float, optional
+    Angle in degrees between sample surface and incidence beam.
+Currently this value is only used during calculation of areal concentrations, where the sample thickness registered in the cncfile is corrected by sin(sampletilt).
+    The default is 90 degrees (incidence beam is perpendicular to sample surface).

 Yields
 ------